Unit 6 - Practice Quiz

 Torque reaction and hovering turn Medium

-A. It increases tail rotor thrust, causing the helicopter to yaw to the left.
+A. It increases tail rotor thrust, causing the helicopter to yaw to the right.

 31 What causes the phenomenon of "effective translational lift" as a helicopter accelerates from a hover into forward flight?